-Hide a few dollar bills (or quarters) in your kids’ rooms without telling them.
+Hide a few dollar bills or quarters in your children’s rooms without telling them.
 Assign a certain amount of time (30 minutes?) and tell them to clean their rooms as quickly as possible.
-You may even want to tell them that there is something hidden for them.
-At the end of the time, see if the kids found any of the money.
-(Let them keep whatever they found.)
+You might even want to tell them that there is something hidden for them.
+At the end of the time, see if they found the money.
+(Let them keep whatever they find.)

 What did you find?

-What did King Josiah and the high priest find in the temple?
+Do you know what King Josiah and the high priest found in the temple?
 (The book of the Law; God’s Word, etc.)

 Read Psalm 119:72.

-What does this say the law is better than?
-(Thousands of pieces of gold and silver.)
+What does this verse say the law is better than?
+(Thousands of pieces of gold and silver)

-Good things began to happen when God’s people found and read His Word!
+Good things began to happen when God’s people found, read, and obeyed His Word!

 Remember and Celebrate

-Teach kids a way to remember different items.
+Teach children a way to remember different items.
 Place the five items in front of them.
-Invite kids to make up a nonsensical story about the items.
-(For example: You were going to school in your toy truck when a giant tomato wrapped in toilet paper jumped in front of you.
+Invite them to make up a silly story about the items.
+(Example items: tomato, loaf of bread, shoe, toy truck, toilet paper; Example story: You were going to school in your toy truck when a giant tomato wrapped in toilet paper jumped in front of you.
 “Stop!” yelled the tomato.
 When you climbed out of the toy truck, the tomato grabbed your shoe and stuffed a loaf of bread in it and ran away.)

 We forget many things that we really need to remember.
 King Josiah and the people forgot God’s Word.
-They did not obey His rules and did not celebrate the Passover (an important way to remember God’s deliverance from slavery).
-Remembering to celebrate God’s care for us will draw us close to Him and bring revival.
+They did not obey His rules and did not celebrate the Passover (an important way to remember God’s rescue from slavery).
+Remembering to celebrate God’s care for us will draw us closer to Him.